CyVerse-learning-materials/astrocontainers_workshop_2018/docker/dockeradvanced.rst

 **ENV**

-This defines Environmental variables in the Docker image
+This defines Environmental variables (one or more) in the Docker image

-We will see some more of Dockerfile commands in subsequent sections of the workshop.
+**WORKDIR**

+The WORKDIR directive is used to set where the command defined with CMD is to be executed.

+**ENTRYPOINT**

+This argument sets the concrete default application that is used every time a container is created using the image.
+For example, if you have installed a specific application inside an image and you will use this image to only run that application, you can state it with ENTRYPOINT and whenever a container is created from that image, your application will be the target

 **Use case 1: Building a astroML Docker image**

-This is a minimal Docker image using `astroML` as an example. `plot_spectrum_sum_of_norms.py` is an example script from astroML.
+This is a minimal Docker image using `astroML` as an example. ``plot_spectrum_sum_of_norms.py`` is an example script from astroML.
 It is modified to run better in a container environment.

 .. code-block :: bash